-PrimoPDF.
+The program I’ll show you today is called PrimoPDF.
 You can learn about it and download it here and it is, of course, free.
-(I've also used a program called CutePDF.
-CutePDF has a few more options, but I think that PrimoPDF is easier to use for basic pdf creation, plus it looks nicer. :)
+(I’ve also used a program called CutePDF.
+CutePDF has a few more options, but I think that PrimoPDF is easier to use for basic pdf creation, plus it looks nicer. 🙂

 Once you’ve installed PrimoPDF (skip installing the Uniblue Registry Booster that comes with it unless you want that), you’re ready to get started creating your pdf.

 1. Open the document (word processing, spreadsheet, image, etc) that you want to pdf-ify.
 Any file that can be printed can be pdf-ed.